Return to Campus > FAQs > Employees and workforce

 Medicare Advantage Plan (MAPD) members have cost-sharing for all COVID-19 related services waived.
 Contact BCBS’s MAPD customer service line for more information at 877-299-1008 or visit the Retiree page on HR.depaul.edu to view communications materials sent by BCBS to members.

-Instead of visiting the emergency room, VSP members can access services for essential medical eye care through VSP during the month of April.
+Instead of visiting the emergency room, VSP members can access services for essential medical eye care through VSP through the month of August 2020.
 VSP members can continue to use their routine VSP benefits for replacement glasses or contact lenses.
 Members should contact their vision provider or call the VSP Customer Care team at (800) 877-7195.

 We understand that you may have many questions and concerns about market volatility and its potential impact on your retirement plan.
 Our 403(b) Retirement Plan fund sponsors, Fidelity Investments and TIAA, have resources available for participants and are available to review your retirement planning and investment goals.